When you travel, you might find that you’ll enter different climates in a single day! So, can you bring an umbrella on a plane?

 Atlanta International Airport (ATL)

 Atlanta Airport is regulated by the TSA and no additional rules for umbrellas have been enforced, which means that umbrellas are allowed.

 Beijing International Airport (PEK)

 We didn’t find any additional rules about umbrellas from the Bejing International Airport.
-People said that umbrellas are allowed there, but some reported that the security agents asked a lot of questions and didn’t like them.
-Also, you’ll have to take out any umbrellas out fo your bag when going through the security.
+People said that umbrellas are allowed there but some reported that the security agents asked a lot of questions and didn’t like them.
+Also, you’ll have to take any umbrellas out of your bag when going through security.

 Dubai International Airport (DXB)

 On the Dubai International Airport’s prohibited items list, umbrellas aren’t mentioned, which means that they’re allowed.

 Los Angeles Airport is regulated by the TSA and no additional rules for umbrellas have been enforced, which means that umbrellas are allowed.